Belgium Beer Trip 2017

-NOTE: All photos shown were actually shot on a previous trip!
+NOTE: See day-by-day itinerary below.
+All photos shown below and in the video were actually shot on previous trips!

-DAY 3: Tuesday - July 22nd - Monastery Day!
-After another great breakfast, we get an early start and meet up with our personal shuttle driver, a homebrewer and fellow beer lover, to take us on a tour of the 3 Southern Belgium monasteries.
-First up, a little over an hour south of Brussels is the Abbey de Scourmont, or as we know it, the legendary Chimay!
+DAY 4: Wednesday - August 2nd - Monastery Day!
+After another great breakfast, we will get an early start and board a private motorcoach for an incredible, once in a lifetime trip to visit 3 famous Southern Belgium monasteries.
+First up, a little over an hour south of Brussels is the Abbey de Scourmont, or as most people know it, the legendary Chimay!
 We will sample the Chimay cheeses and beers, including the elusive low alcohol beer brewed specifically for the monks and only served at the abbey.
 A short walk through the woods takes us to the abbey itself, where we can walk the grounds, and if we are lucky, perhaps even see and hear the monks chanting during a ceremony.

 Upon leaving Chimay, we will travel through rural France, as it is the shortest route, and come back into Belgium to visit Orval.
 Depending on several factors, we may get to tour the brewery, but either way, this is a great visit and a beautiful monastery.
 We can walk the ruins of the original monastery destroyed in the French revolution and visit the museum located in the caverns underneath the new abbey.
-In addition, we will eat an early dinner at the Orval restaurant, where we can sample the famous Brettanomyces tinged Orval beers at their freshest, as well as an aged version and the special small version brewed for the monks.
+In addition, we will eat an early dinner (included) at the Orval restaurant, where we can sample the famous Brettanomyces tinged Orval beers at their freshest, as well as an aged version and the special small version brewed only for the monks, and only available there.

-At last we head back towards Brussels, but we will make a quick stop at Rochefort.
+At last, we will head back towards Brussels, but we will make a quick stop at the Rochefort monastery.
 This monastery is one of the most private ones in Belgium, lacking even basic signage to find it, but we will.
-After a quick look around the grounds, we will head into the small town of Rochefort and enjoy these famous darker fruity Belgian beers at their peak of freshness with an end of the day dessert.
-A great beer and food combination.
+After a quick look around the grounds, we will head into the small town of Rochefort and enjoy these famous darker fruity Belgian beers at their peak of freshness, perhaps with an end of the day dessert.
 Again, a day you will never forget!

-DAY 5: Thursday - July 24th - It is always hard to say goodbye to Brussels, so we will do it slowly.
-After another great breakfast, checking out of the hotel and leaving our bags with them, you will have a little more time to explore the city on your own.
-This is a good time to go pick up those last minute gifts, or visit some sights you haven't seen yet (perhaps the Atomium), etc. (lunch, if desired, is on your own).
-We will meet back up at the hotel in the mid afternoon and head to the train station.
-We make the short train trip to the beautiful, fairy tale city of Brugge in Northern Belgium.
-The architecture, culture and feel of this city is like none other on Earth.
+DAY 5: Thursday - August 3rd - It is always hard to say goodbye to Brussels, but we still have some incredible places to visit!
+After another great breakfast and checking out of the hotel, we will board a private motorcoach and head to the beautiful, fairy tale city of Brugge in Northern Belgium.
+On the way to Brugge, we will stop in the wonderful little town of Roeselare, the home of the famous Rodenbach Flanders Red-Brown Sour Beers.
+If things work out, we may be able to tour the brewery, but even if not, we can visit some great beer bars in Roeselare that serve some of Rodenbach's beers that can't be found anywhere else on the planet (beer and food on your own).
+We will also spend a little time exploring this beautiful town.
+After our visit in Roeselare, we will continue on to Brugge.
+The architecture, culture and feel of this incredible little town is like none other on Earth.
 Throw in the incredible beer of Belgium, and it might be the closest thing to heaven you will experience until you visit that big brewery in the sky.
 After we check into our bed and breakfast type hotel, we will spend a little time getting acquainted with the city, eat some dinner (on your own), then visit some of the great beer bars.
 Brugge has some of the best beer bars on the planet!
 These are places that won't even serve a beer if they don't have the proper glassware for it and every beer has its own special glass.
 These are incredible experiences!

-DAY 6: Friday - July 25th - Today, after a hearty breakfast, we will get a bit more acquainted with Brugge.
+DAY 6: Friday - August 4th - Today, after a hearty breakfast, we will get a bit more acquainted with Brugge.
 I'll show you where you can rent bikes, where other famous beer bars are, where some of the key tourist sights are, etc. I'll also show you how to navigate the very confusing street map to keep from getting lost (or at least too lost - getting lost in Brugge is part of the fun).
-Today we may also take the short train trip to Rodenbach if a tour can be arranged (they only do tours at certain times, if they have enough people and the wind is blowing just right, but I will do all I can to make this happen - with a group and my connections in Brugge we at least have a chance, which doesn't exist to the individual traveler).
-If it doesn't work out, we will visit and possibly tour the De Halve Maan brewery in Brugge.
+We can also visit and maybe tour the De Halve Maan brewery in Brugge.
 Lunch, if desired, is on your own.
-For dinner, we will have an exquisite beer focused dinner at one of the best restaurants in Brugge.
+For dinner, we will have an excellent beer focused dinner (included) at one of the best restaurants in Brugge.

-DAY 7: Saturday - July 26th - This is an Open Day in Brugge to explore the city and / or the surrounding area.
+DAY 7: Saturday - August 5th - This is an Open Day in Brugge to explore the city and / or the surrounding area.
 There is a lot to see and do, including the famous boat tour of the city, climbing the bell tower, seeing the Church of the Holy Blood (where you can touch the vial that contains the dying blood of Jesus), or the only Michelangelo statue in Belgium, etc. In addition, you can rent bikes and ride around the city where you can see real windmills, or you can even ride into Holland if you wish (yes, it is that close).
 There is also a bike tour that goes to a small neighboring town that has a small brewery.
-Lastly, you could even rent a car and drive out to the Westvleteren monastery, but it is a long drive (perhaps an hour and a half each way) just because there is no easy way to get there, even though it is relatively close by.
 In the evening, we can meet back up at one of the great beer bars to tell our tales of the day.
 Lunch, if desired, and dinner are on your own.

 FAQs REGARDING THE BELGIUM BEER TOUR

-COST: "Tentative" Cost is $2,750 USD per person traveling as a couple / pair, or $3,350 USD for someone traveling alone.
-Final, exact costs will be determined as the time gets a little closer, exchange rates can be more accurately calculated, the itinerary is more definite, etc. NOTE: The Optional 2 nights in Cologne for the Summer 2014 trip is "tentatively" an additional $500 USD per person traveling as a couple / pair, or $670 USD for someone traveling alone.
+COST: The Cost for the Summer 2017 trip is $2,850 USD per person traveling as a couple / pair, or $3,450 USD (maybe a little less) for someone traveling alone.
+For future trips, the above number is the estimate and the final, exact costs will be determined as the time gets a little closer, exchange rates can be more accurately calculated, the itinerary is more definite, etc. NOTE: The Optional 2 nights in Dusseldorf and Brussels for the Summer 2017 trip is an additional $520 USD per person traveling as a couple / pair, or $650 USD (maybe a little less) for someone traveling alone.

 COULD I SAVE MONEY DOING THIS ON MY OWN: Possibly, but it can require literally hundreds of hours of research and planning to make it happen as smoothly as what you will get on my trips.
-Also, you may have to drive yourself to experience some of what we do, which puts a damper on being able to drink and enjoy yourself.
-Lastly, some things are just not options for people traveling alone.
-Either the group and / or my connections make some of the things we do feasible.
+Also, you may have to drive yourself, or navigate foreign transit systems, to experience some of what we do, which puts a damper on being able to drink and enjoy yourself.
+Lastly, several things are just not options for people traveling alone.
+Either the group and / or my connections make some of the tours and things we do feasible.
 So yes, it is possible to save a little money, but I'm not making that much and the added value I offer is well worth it to most people.
 Lastly, when calculating costs on your own, many things are often overlooked, which add up to extra dollars spent, plus without the proper planning, mistakes can happen and they can add costs quickly.

-I DON'T KNOW IF I WOULD LIKE TRAVELING WITH A GROUP: This isn't a cruise ship or a high school field trip where every second of your day is planned.
-There are lots of opportunities to do things on your own, there's no curfew, and few early mornings.
-Also, the type of people that do a trip like this, are probably a bit of a beer geek just like you, and have you met many of them you don't like ?
-Lastly, these are small-group trips with only around 12 - 14 people maximum.
+I DON'T KNOW IF I WOULD LIKE TRAVELING WITH A GROUP: This isn't a cruise ship or a high school field trip where every second of every day is planned.
+There are opportunities to do things on your own, there is no curfew, and few very early mornings.
+Also, the type of people that do a trip like this, are probably a bit of a beer geek just like you, and have you met many of them you didn't like ?
+Lastly, these are relatively small group trips.
 So just relax and have fun with some like-minded people in a flexible and friendly environment.

 PAYMENT TERMS AND CONFIRMATION: I need to confirm the trip 3 months before the departure date at the latest, but a trip can be confirmed as soon as I have enough people signed up.
-Airline tickets should NOT be purchased until the trip is confirmed.
+Airline tickets should not be purchased until the trip is confirmed.
 If you are interested in going, please let me know.
 Send an email to BeerMBA@MarketWiseSolutions.com.
-If you definitely want to go and want to sign up, also send me an email, but also send a 25% deposit check or provide your credit card information.
-As soon as I have enough people signed up to confirm the trip, I will cash the checks and charge the cards.
-At this point, this 25% is no longer refundable, and you will be billed for the remaining 75%.
-This remaining 75% is due in full at least 1 month before the departure date.
-After that 1 month prior to departure point, when all money must be received, no money can be refunded.
-All plans have been made at that point and this is Belgium's peak vacation season, so their cancellation policies are very strict.
-In the event of a complete cancellation of the trip on my part, all money will be refunded to you.
+If you definitely want to go and want to sign up, go ahead and send me an email, but also use the Paypal options below to pay the initial 25% deposit.
+If the trip does not happen, this full amount will be refunded to you.
+Otherwise, as soon as I have enough people signed up to confirm the trip, I will notify you and get your final confirmation, then at that point this 25% is no longer refundable.
+You will then be asked to pay the remaining 75%.
+This remaining 75% is due in full at least 6 weeks before the departure date (but sooner is better).
+After that 6 weeks prior to departure point, when all money must be received, no money can be refunded.
+All plans have been made at that point, things have been paid in advance, and this is Belgium's peak vacation season, so their cancellation policies are very strict.
+In the event of a complete cancellation of the trip on my part, all money will be refunded to you, and instructions and notes will be provided to you to allow you to still do as much of the trip as possible on your own.
 These terms are subject to change at any time, but they represent the general policies.

-The hotels are all very nice, safe, approx 3+ star type accomodations, with private baths and all the usual amenities.
+The hotels are all very nice, safe, approx 3+ star type accomodations, with private baths and all the usual European amenities (i.e. possibly not air conditioning).
 More details can be provided upon request.